Ontario company aims to clear the air amid COVID-19 reopening

 Meridian Hall, like all theatres in the city, has been dark for more than a year.
 No concerts, no performances, no events.

-"I think people will feel that they absolutely will want to come back to live events- theatre, sports, whatever it is" Matt Farrell, Live TO's Vice-President of operations, told CTV News.
+"I think people will feel that they absolutely will want to come back to live events- theatre, sports, whatever it is" Matt Farrell, TO Live's Vice-President of operations, told CTV News.
 "We are anticipating there's going to be hesitation ."

 "At the beginning of the pandemic, everybody seemed to be selling a solution to something," Farrell said.
 "So it took a lot of time to go and sift through that, see what was legitimate, what was not legitimate ."